NoCapCbas/savviAuth/README.md

         - Used to verify that the sender of the JWT is who it says it is and to ensure the message wasn't changed along the way
     The final structure looks like this:
     `header.payload.signature`
+- Refresh Token[refresh-token]:
+    - Refresh token is a random string, in this case 32 characters.
+    - The refresh token is a long-lived token that is used to get a new access token when the current access token expires or the frontend is refreshed.
+    - The refresh token is stored in the frontend's http-only cookies and is used to get a new access token when the current access token expires or the frontend is refreshed.